SonicStrain/Find-the-tresure---A-game-in-Cpp/README.md

 ## The-AI

 There is a AI to autometically solve the game for the player in a efficient way.
 To use the AI press the 'LEFT SHIFT' button while playing.
-Once pressed the AI will take command of the player bot and will automatically aolve and finish the game.
+Once pressed the AI will take control of the player bot and will automatically solve and finish the game.

 ## The-Game